 Kumbakkarai Water Falls: This place serves as the base camp for the trekkers who venture in the hills of Kodai.
 Kumbakkarai Water Falls are 105-km from Madurai and form an excellent picnic spot.
 Waterfall surrounded by forests combined with the pristine beauty of the hills creates a very soothing atmosphere.

 Most important festival of Madurai is the sacred wedding ceremony of Goddess Meenakshi and Lord Sundareshwar.
-This festival is held during March -April.
-During this festival the city displays a colourful and joyous mood.
+This festival is held from March -April.
+During this festival, the city displays a colorful and joyous mood.
 Images of the divine couple are taken around the city in a tastefully decorated chariot, amidst the presence of a huge gathering of devotees.
-The notes of Nadaswaram and drums further aggravate the festive ambience.
+The notes of Nadaswaram and drums further aggravate the festive ambiance.

-Premier shopping areas are Chithirai, Avanimoola, Puthumandapam and Thevangu Chetty Choultry.
-The handicrafts Emporiums of the states are also here, which offer a varied range of handicrafts from all over the India.
+Premier shopping areas are Chithirai, Avanimoola, Puthumandapam, and Thevangu Chetty Choultry.
+The handicrafts Emporiums of the states are also here, which offer a varied range of handicrafts from all over India.

 The climate of Madurai is warm.
 The temperature seldom comes below 20° C even during the winters.
 The rainfall is very frequent and spread throughout the year, just like the flow of pilgrims and tourists is the same during the year.